ctsilva/ctsilva.github.io/_pages/about.md

   - /about.html
 ---

-I am Professor of Computer Science and Engineering and Data Science at New York University.
+I am a Professor of Computer Science and Engineering and Data Science at New York University.
 I was a co-founder of the [Center for Data Science (CDS)](http://cds.nyu.edu) and the [Center for Urban Science and Progress (CUSP)](http://cusp.nyu.edu).

 I am Co-Director of the [Visualization, Imaging and Data Analysis (VIDA) Center](http://vida.engineering.nyu.edu).
 We are located in the 11th floor of 370 Jay Street in Brooklyn, NY.